 In 2015 Gretchen joined Akron Children's Hospital Partial Hospitalization and Intensive Outpatient team in the Division of Psychology & Psychiatry to facilitate art therapy groups with adolescents.
 She also currently coordinates and provides art therapy outreach services for Ursuline ArtSpace.
 News articles about Gretchen's work as an art therapist includes this Plain Dealer employment feature and this interview with The Huffingtion Post.

 Gretchen has also worked with Intific, a team awarded Phase I and 2 funding for a US Defense Advanced Research Projects Agency (DARPA) grant for "Reflect", an Online Graphic Novel/Sequential Art Authoring Tools for Therapeutic Storytelling.
-The goal of this project is to create a new form of digital expression that is ideal for therapy, education, and training, particularly with combat veterans and military personnel.
+The goal of this project was to create a new form of digital expression that is ideal for therapy, education, and training, particularly with combat veterans and military personnel.

 Community Organizing and Social Media- Gretchen has an interest in social media and computer technology, which includes creating, designing, and managing various websites, forums, and blogging related to art therapy, creativity, e-networking, and community organizing for art therapists.
 In 2008, she founded The Art Therapy Alliance, an on-line professional network that embraces social media and connection to promote art therapy, the work of art therapists, and build community.
 Gretchen also created the online community 6 Degrees of Creativity in 2011 that cultivates creative goodness through artmaking, collaboration, and connection.
 In 2013, Gretchen joined the American Art Therapy Association's Social Media Committee, serving as Content Creator for the Association's Facebook page.
-In 2016 she was honored for her social media work by the AATA with a Presidential Recognition Award.
+In 2016 she was honored for her social media work and promotion of the profession by the AATA with a Presidential Recognition Award.

 Contributing Author, Social Media and Creative Motivation, Chapter 2